hitesh920/deploy-mirror-leech-bot/README.md

 - So install python from this link [Here](https://www.python.org/downloads/)

-- While installing, make sure thagt `add to the path` option is selected.
+- While installing, make sure that `add to the path` option is selected.

 - Onced installed, open cmd and type `python --version` to make that you have installed python correctly.